 With health insurance, you do not have the privilege to get close to your primary care physician for several reasons:

-2. Cost: In terms of monthly premiums and subscription fees, Concierge Medicine trumps insurance.
-Concierge Medicine subscriptions range around $101-$225 per month (with discounts for family subscribers), while the average insurance premium costs $456 for an individual and $1,152 for a family as of 2020.
+2. Cost: In terms of monthly premiums and subscription fees, the comparison is multifaceted.
+Concierge Medicine subscriptions range around $125-$250 per month on average (equating to roughly $1,500-$3,000+ annually, with variations based on services and location, and discounts sometimes available for family subscribers), while the average annual employer-sponsored insurance premium costs around $8,951 for an individual and $25,572 for a family as of 2024.

-Compared with Concierge Medicine, the monthly insurance premiums can go higher or lower depending on certain factors, such as your age, employer, tobacco use, etc., whereas the subscription fee doesn't.
+Compared with Concierge Medicine, the monthly insurance premiums can go higher or lower depending on certain factors, such as your age, employer, tobacco use, etc., whereas the subscription fee is generally more fixed, though it can vary by service tier or age group in some practices.

-3. Service Inclusions: Concierge Medicine subscriptions usually cover premium primary care services.
+3. Service Inclusions: Concierge Medicine subscriptions usually cover premium primary care services, enhanced access, and personalized wellness planning.
 In contrast, insurance covers a comprehensive range of "essential health benefits" such as emergency services, hospitalization.

 It also includes laboratory tests and procedures, maternity and newborn care, out-patient care, prescription drugs, and more.
 The more comprehensive your Insurance plan is, the more expensive it becomes.